dktr0/Punctual/README.md

 Punctual runs in a web browser, and is portable to any system with a browser that supports the Web Audio API.
 While it can be used in a standalone way, it is also bundled inside the Estuary platform for collaborative live coding.
-The easiest way to get started with Punctual is to use the Estuary test server at http://intramuros.mcmaster.ca:8002 (select Solo, then in one of the text editor panels select PunctualAudio or PunctualVideo from the panel's drop down language selection menu).
+The easiest way to get started with Punctual is to use the Estuary test server at http://intramuros.mcmaster.ca:8002 (note: Chrome is *strongly* recommended. select Solo, then in one of the text editor panels select PunctualAudio or PunctualVideo from the panel's drop down language selection menu).

 Punctual was created by David Ogborn, building on top of the MusicW synthesis library (by David Ogborn, Spencer Park, Jamie Beverley, and others).
 Conceptually,